 - Testing A1c may work out cheaper in the long run as compared to periodic fasting and post-prandial sugar checks.
 Of course, this depends on the number of glucose level tests that are done.

 Despite these advantages, HbA1c alone is not sufficient to make a diagnosis of diabetes.
-Furthermore, values may vary between lab to lab.
-The test is a little expensive as well.
+Furthermore, values may vary from lab to lab.
+A 0.5% variability between labs is quite common.